codatio/codat-docs/docs/bank-feeds/create-account.md

 ---
-title: "Create Codat's key elements"
+title: "Configure customer in Codat"
 description: "Create a company, its connection, and a source account that form the structure required to establish a bank feed"
-sidebar_label: Create key objects
+sidebar_label: Configure customer
 displayed_sidebar: bankfeeds
 ---